-Technique: Digital projects Technique: Collection of work Technique: Supervised assessment To assess students' abilities to create digital solutions to problems by addressing specified content; creating, designing and producing a solution; and documenting the process.
+Technique: Digital projects Technique: Research Technique: Collection of work Technique: Supervised assessment To assess students' abilities to create digital solutions to problems by addressing specified content; creating, designing and producing a solution; and documenting the process.
+To assess students' abilities to research, collect, analyse, interpret and draw conclusions about data/information.
 To assess students' responses to a series of focused tasks, within a single or cohesive context.
 To assess students' responses that are produced independently and in a set timeframe.
-Description Digital projects require students to apply their knowledge and understanding of data and digital systems to create digital solutions to problems.
+Digital projects require students to apply their knowledge and understanding of data and digital systems through a four-stage process of defining, designing, implementing and evaluating.
 Digital projects should have: a benefit, purpose or use a user or audience who can provide feedback on the success of the solution a real-world technologies context influenced by social, ethical and environmental issues limitations to work within criteria for success.
 Students use a variety of processes and production skills when completing digital projects (see Appendix 3: Processes and production skills).
-All practical work must be organised with students' safety in mind.
+All practical work must be organised with students safety in mind.
 Schools must ensure that their practices meet current guidelines.
 These are clearly explained at the Queensland Government, Department of Education, Training and Employment website: http://education.qld.gov.au/health/safety/index.html.
+Research requires students to locate and use information that goes beyond the information they have been given and the knowledge they currently have.
+Research conventions must be followed, e.g. acknowledging sources, regardless of the presentation format.
 A collection of work consists of students' responses to a small number of tasks, conducted in class over a series of lessons.
 Supervised assessment items require students to respond to questions, statements or other stimulus materials that are typically unseen.
 A supervised assessment ensures there is no question about authorship.
-Depending on the age of the students, supervised assessments may require some teacher guidance, e.g. making the requirements of the assessment explicit, reading questions to students at class, group or individual levels.

-ask/Format

-ask/ruillat

-xamples of digital projects tasks/formats may include: digital solutions - interactive adventures involving user choice - modelling simplified real world systems - simple guessing games - games and quizzes - interactive stories and animations - creating webcasts and podcasts.
-Examples of collection of work tasks/formats may include: • descriptions of digital systems and their features: - annotated drawings and/or photographs - labelled diagrams - 3D models - oral and/or /written texts • collection and representation of data: - tallies - tables - graphs • explanations of steps and decisions: - flowcharts - diagrams - oral and/or written instructions - algorithms • using information systems to present data - PowerPoint presentations - iPad applications • evaluations of processes and products - reflective journal entries - analysis of digital solutions based on interactions with users.
-Examples of supervised assessment tasks/formats may include: • short response1 - true/false - multiple choice - single word - sentence - cloze passage • extended response - response to a stimulus - explanation of a process and/or practical activity - construction, interpretation and/or analysis of primary or secondary data.
+Technique: Digital projects Technique: Research Technique: Collection of work Technique: Supervised assessment Examples of digital projects tasks/formats may include: • digital solutions - interactive web applications - programmable multimedia assets - simulations of relationships between objects in the real world - redesigning and redeveloping robotics - database-driven websites - artificial intelligence engines - simulations, games and quizzes - mobile applications (apps) - designing and building robotics.
+Examples of research tasks/formats may include: interviews/debates oral reports written texts descriptions/explanations expositions reports feature articles analyses of digital solutions that consider use of data, interactions with users and within systems, and possible impacts on people, the economy and environments evaluation of the vital role that data plays in students' lives, and how the data and related systems define and are limited by technical, environmental, economic and social constraints multimodal presentations digital presentations using ICTs, e.g. PowerPoint, iPad applications, webpages, podcasts seminars.
+Examples of collection of work tasks/formats may include: • descriptions of digital systems and their features: - annotated drawings and/or photographs/labelled diagrams - 3D models - oral and/or/written texts • collection and representation of data: - tallies/tables - graphs • explanations of steps and decisions: - flowcharts/diagrams - oral and/or written instructions - algorithms • evaluations of processes and products - reflective journal entries - summaries and analyses of media newspaper, magazine articles; social media blogs • using information systems to present data - PowerPoint presentations - iPad applications.
+Examples of supervised assessment formats may include: • short response - true/false - multiple choice - single word - sentence - cloze passage • extended response - response to a stimulus - explanation of a process and/or practical activity - construction, interpretation and/or analysis of primary or secondary data.

-&lt;sup>1 These types of questions are useful for assessing content knowledge.
+1 These types of questions are useful for assessing content knowledge.
 They are difficult to construct if trying to elicit meaningful high-order cognitive responses.